 If you would like more information or examples of reference guides, check out these websites for templates.
 Scribe has some templates that are free to use and allow you to insert your pictures for your guide.
 Idratherbewriting also gives tips on how to format your guide and the best-looking templates for you to use.
 Try out these sites for ideas and tips for the formation of your quick reference guide.
 Once you start learning how to format and detail your guides, the easier it will become for you in the future.

-Whether you need a single software technical writer for a brief project, or a team of consultants to produce a complete line of documentation, the quality of our work is guaranteed for you.
+No matter the industry, a technical writer can provide an excellent quick reference guide for your company.
+Whether you need a single technical writer for a brief project or a team of consultants to produce a complete line of documentation, the quality of our work is guaranteed for you.
 Our clients work closely with an Engagement Manager from one of our 30 local offices for the entire length of your project at no additional cost.
-Contact us at (800) 221-0093 or firstname.lastname@example.org
+Contact us at (800) 221-0093 or email@example.com to get started.

 Written by Cecelia Lupton